-IFRS 7.13C, B51-B52.
-Insiahts
+IFRS 7.13C, B52-B53, Insights 7.10.250.120

-- a.
-The disclosure requirements in paragraph 13C of IFRS 7 may be grouped by type of financial instrument or transaction.
-Alternatively, an entity may present the disclosures in paragraph 13C(a)-(c) by type of financial instrument, and those in 13C(c)-(e) by counterparty. - IFRS 7.13C, B52-B53, Insights 7.10.250.120 - b.
 The disclosure requirements described in paragraph 13C of IFRS 7 are minimum requirements.
-An entity supplements them with additional qualitative disclosures if they are necessary for financial statement users to evaluate the actual or potential effect of netting arrangements on its financial position.
+An entity b. supplements them with additional qualitative disclosures if they are necessary for financial statement users to evaluate the actual or potential effect of netting arrangements on its financial position.
 When disclosing quantitative information by counterparty, an entity considers qualitative disclosure about the type of counterparty.